Facts You Should Know About Pap Smears

-Cancer of the cervix (cervical cancer) is the second most common cause of cancer-related deaths among women worldwide.
-The best way to detect cervical cancer is by having regular Papanicolaou tests, or Pap smears.
-(Pap is a shortened version of the name of the doctor who developed the screening test.)
+Cancer of the cervix (cervical cancer) is the fourth most common cause of cancer-related death among women worldwide.
+The best way to detect cervical cancer is by having regular Papanicolaou tests (Pap smears), or cervical cytology.
+(Pap is a shortened version of Dr. George Papanicolaou, the doctor who developed the screening test.)
 A Pap smear is a microscopic examination of cells taken from the uterine cervix.

-A Pap smear can detect certain viral infections such as human papillomavirus (HPV),that is known to cause cervical cancer.
-Early treatment of precancerous changes detected on the Pap smear can stop cervical cancer before it fully develops.
+A Pap test can detect certain viral infections such as human papillomavirus (HPV), which is known to cause cervical cancer.
+Early treatment of precancerous changes (cervical dysplasia) detected on the Pap smear can stop cervical cancer before it fully develops.
 A woman may have cervical cancer and not know it because she may not have any symptoms.

-The incidence of cancer and deaths from cervical cancer has significantly declined over the years because of prevention, screening, and early detection by the Pap smear.
-In the United States, about 2-3 million abnormal Pap smear results are found each year.
-Most of them indicate the early stages of disease and need reasonable observation by a doctor.
+The incidence of cancer and deaths from cervical cancer has significantly declined over the years because of prevention, screening, and early detection by the Pap test.
+Most abnormal Pap smear results indicate the early stages of disease and need reasonable observation by a doctor.

-Risks factors for cancer of the cervix include conditions that increase the likelihood of being infected with HPV as well as other factors including the following:
+Risk factors for cervical cancer include conditions that increase the likelihood of being infected with a cancer-causing form of human papillomavirus as well as other factors including the following:

 New recommendations were published in March, 2012 by the U.S. Preventive Service Task Force with agreement by the American Cancer Society (details are described further in this article).
 Briefly stated, cervical cancer screening is now recommended every 3 years starting at age 21.
-Screening may be carried out every 5 years for women over age 30 if a Pap smear and HPV test are performed.
+Cervical cancer screening may be carried out every 5 years for women over age 30 if a Pap test and HPV test are performed.

-No upper age limit for screening exists because the incidence of cancer of the cervix increases with age at a time when women may be less likely to get a Pap smear.
+No upper age limit for cervical cancer screening exists because the incidence of cancer of the cervix increases with age at a time when women may be less likely to get a Pap smear.
 Diagnosis of most of these cancers is in women older than 50 years.
-Even after menopause, a woman should continue to have regular Pap smears.
-Women over age 65 or older who have had three or more normal Pap tests in a row and no abnormal Pap test results in the last 10 years may choose to stop having Pap tests.
+Even after menopause, a woman should continue to have regular Pap testing.
+Women over age 65 who have had three or more normal Pap tests in a row and no abnormal Pap test results in the last 10 years may choose to stop having Pap tests.

-If a woman has had her uterus removed, she should still have yearly screening if there is a history advanced precancerous changes seen on Pap smear or other lower genital tract cancer.
+If a woman has had her uterus removed, she should still have yearly screening tests if there is a history of advanced precancerous changes seen on Pap smear or other lower genital tract cancer.